DewrDev/DewrPortfolio/README.md

 # Pages//UX

 My goal for the overall design of my site was to make accessing information relatively easy, whilst also presenting it in a way that (hopefully) represents my well; or at least looks somewhat stylish.
 Making something visually appealing has never been my strong point.
+The color scheme was picked from a shade of pink that I picked that I felt was also light, welcoming and fun.

+For my target audience, I generally wanted to make the browsing experience simple and easy, whilst also avoiding the whole "smart and corporate" look.
+I encorporated the Carousel on my landing page as a start to this; to introduce myself whilst also showing some of my previous creations in the background.

+At the moment, I don't intend on using my portfolio site to advertise myself to employers, as my intent is more so to gain commission-based work for both web development and 3D Modelling.
+I plan to add in a Games Development section in the future, but this would most likely only exist to further show off my 3D Modelling skills.

 ## Index: